Enhancing online estimation of CBC parameters with the low-latency MBTA analysis: Results

 \subsection{Comparison with PE results reported in GWTC-4.0}

-For further validation, we applied our PE method to the \OFouraevents and compared the 2D posterior probability distributions of the source-frame component masses obtained with our method to those provided by the LVK collaboration.
-We perform this comparison by evaluating the overlap $\mathcal{O}$ between the two binned distributions---denoted $p_{\mathrm{MBTA}}$ and $p_{\mathrm{LVK}}$---given by \cite{Bhattacharyya}:
+For further validation, we applied our PE method to the \OFouraevents and compared the posterior probability distributions obtained with our method to those provided by the LVK collaboration.
+We perform this comparison by evaluating the overlap $\mathcal{O}$ between the two binned distributions \tripledash{} denoted $p_{\mathrm{MBTA}}$ and $p_{\mathrm{LVK}}$ \tripledash{} given by \cite{Bhattacharyya}: